shahzadnaeem/grid-explorer/README.md

 - npm install
 - npm start

-The app displays a number of CSS grids that you can find definitions for in `src/Components/Grid/Grid.css`.
-You can then play with the  grid options that have been added so far to see their effect.
+The app displays one of a number of CSS grids.
+You can then play with the available grid options to see their effect.

+You can find the grid definitions in two places:
+- Available selections - `src/App.js`
+- Definitions - `src/Components/Grid/Grid.css`.

 ## TODO

-- Add missing grid options
+- [x] Add missing grid options - still a few more to add
-- Support grid and flexbox
+- [ ] Support flexbox
-- Allow picking of just one layout (or maybe 2, side by side) from a drop down for a simpler UI
+- [x] Allow picking of just one layout from a drop down for a simpler UI